-Cooking oil is a plant, animal or a synthetic fat that is made up of carbohydrate and protein that is used in frying and baking food.
-Most of the cooking oil are liquid at room temperature while cooking oil that contain saturated fatty acid such as coconut oil, palm oil are solid.
+Cooking oil is a plant, animal or synthetic fat that is made up of carbohydrates and protein that is used in frying and baking food.
+Most of the cooking oil is liquid at room temperature while cooking oil that contains saturated fatty acid such as coconut oil, palm oil are solid.

 TYPES OF OILS

 Canola oil– This is extracted from the seeds of the Canola plant and is one of the oil with low saturated fat.
-However, it is excellent in cooking.
+However, it is excellent for cooking.

 Peanut oil – It is extracted by pressing steamed – cooked peanuts and is commonly used in Asian for cooking.
-In addition, this oil has mild flavor and high smoke point meaning it can be used in deep frying and all range of other cooking.
+Also, this oil has a mild flavor and high smoke point meaning it can be used in deep frying and all range of other cooking.

 Grasp seed oil-it is a versatile and fairly neutral flavor.
-It is not good for deep frying but work best for sautéing and baking as well frying.
+It is not good for deep frying but works best for sautéing and baking as well frying.

-Sunflower oil– It is extracted from sunflower seeds and it is known for its rich in Vitamin E as well having low saturated fat.
-It has high smoke point and light flavor.
+Sunflower oil– It is extracted from sunflower seeds and it is known for its rich in Vitamin E as well as having low saturated fat.
+It has a high smoke point and light flavor.
 It is suitable for frying and oil for baking.
-On the other side sunflower cooking oil is unsuitable for low heat cooking.
+On the other side, sunflower cooking oil is unsuitable for low heat cooking.

-Coconut oil– it is extracted from meet or kernel of coconut and usually known for its sweet flavor and thus used for baking and frostings.
+Coconut oil– it is extracted from meat or kernel of coconut and usually known for its sweet flavor and thus used for baking and frostings.

-On the other side animals oils is from mainly butter and lard.
+On the other side animals, oils are mainly butter and lard.

 COOKING OIL INGREDIENTS

-Cooking oil is usually flavored with romantic food stuff such as herbs like fennel and coriander.
-They are used in small quantity to add flavor to the cooking oil.
-Some fruits such as chills pepper are also used so as to add flavor and apart from that it provide large amount of vitamin C, provitamin A, beta and also is a rich source of vitamin B6.
+Cooking oil is usually flavored with romantic foodstuffs such as herbs like fennel and coriander.
+They are used in small quantities to add flavor to the cooking oil.
+Some fruits such as chills pepper are also used to add flavor and apart from that, it provides a large amount of vitamin C, provitamin A, beta and also is a rich source of vitamin B6.

-In addition, garlic is also included for flavor since ancient Egypt. it was used for both flavoring as well as traditional medicine.
-It is characterized with a pungent, spicy flavor that mellows and sweetens considerably with cooking oil.
+Also, garlic is included for flavor since ancient Egypt. it was used for both flavoring as well as traditional medicine.
+It is characterized by a pungent, spicy flavor that mellows and sweetens considerably with cooking oil.
 Its flavor also varies in intensity with different cooking methods.